ElektraInitiative/libelektra/src/libs/highlevel/README.md

 The default callback simply logs the error with `ELEKTRA_LOG_DEBUG` and then calls `exit()` with the error code of the error.
 It is highly recommended you either use `atexit()` in you application or set a custom callback, to make sure you won't leak memory.

+The callback should interrupt the thread of execution in some way (e.g. by calling `exit()` or throwing an exception in C++).
+It should not return to the calling function.
+If it does, the behaviour is generally undefined, getter-functions will, however, most likely return 0, because that is the only option other than calling `exit()`, which is exactly what the callback should prevent.

 ### Struct `ElektraError`
 The library is designed to shield developers from the many errors one can encounter when using KDB directly.
 However it is not possible